Soccer-Transfer deadline day deals | Sports-Games

 - United Kingdom

-Latest news and highlights from Europe's top football leagues on transfer deadline day (times GMT): 1102 BURNLEY SIGN FORWARD WEGHORST
+Latest news and highlights from Europe's top football leagues on transfer deadline day (times GMT): 1403 MAN CITY SIGN FORWARD ALVAREZ FROM RIVER PLATE

+Premier League champions Manchester City have signed Argentina forward Julian Alvarez from River Plate on a five-and-a-half-year deal.
+He will remain with River on loan at least until July.
+Argentine newspaper Ole reported that City will pay River $26 million dollars for Alvarez, making him the Argentine club's most expensive sale since Javier Saviola moved to Barcelona in 2001.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)